dkazanc/NoStripesNet/simulator/README.md

 ## Real-life
 It is assumed that real-life data exists in a .nxs file.<br>
-Files are loaded using HTTomo, and the [HTTomo pipeline yaml file](../tomo_pipeline.yml) can be used to specify things like the path to the data, the path to the image key, the padding, etc.<br>
 A lot of tomographic data will be too large to fit in memory all at once, and so the data generation scripts all load data in *chunks*, by loading only a subset of sinograms at a time.<br>
 If you are running the script on a workstation that has enough memory to load the entire tomogram at once (such as an